leonej815/personal_website/README.md

 Joseph Leone - Technical Portfolio
 A custom built website to act as a resume and portfolio showing my information and projects.
+Currently hosted at https://leonej815.pythonanywhere.com/.

 Tech Stack
 * Frontend: HTML5, CSS, Javascript.